Mill Town Music Hall great venue - News & Views

 Since then, I have seen a number of shows there, including a return trip for Steven Curtis Chapman, Kansas, Sara Evans and some other artists you would not expect to be playing in Bremen (no offense meant to Bremen).
 It's always been a great experience.

 For those of you who have not been to this venue yet, you should definitely plan on seeing a show there.
-It's my favorite place to see a show.
+It's my favorite place to see a concert.
+I really like Chastain Park as well, but Mill Town has a HUGE advantage when it comes to parking (and not having to worry about the weather).

 I love the fact that it is only about 20 minutes from my home in western Douglas County, and there is no Atlanta traffic to battle, since it is in Bremen, just off Exit 11.
 The staff is extremely friendly and helpful.
 The sound is great.
 Because it is not a huge concert hall, every seat is a good one.
 The venue seats about 1,000 people.